 Puff pastry and fresh berries combined with cream cheese are all you need for an EASY and simple berry pastry braid.
 It’s much easier than it looks.
 So simple and delicious for breakfast or dessert.
 You can’t go wrong whichever berry you choose when made into a cream cheese puff pastry.

 Berries are calling to me, they are my absolute favorite, at least until peaches get here.
-I’ve been working on a Berry Pastry Braid recipe for weeks and after lots of experimenting, I have a pastry that is an amazing way to show off berries.
+I’ve been working on a Cream Cheese Puff Pastry Braid recipe for weeks and after lots of experimenting, I have a pastry that is an amazing way to show off berries.
 If it’s not berry season where you are, this will still be delicious with berries from the grocery or frozen.
 The cream cheese filling and puff pastry will make up for less than perfect berries.

-With several trials, all of which were tasty, everyone had a chance to sample and these have been a big hit.
+With several trials, all of which were tasty, everyone has had a chance to sample and these have been a big hit.
 I’ve tried making it with all of the traditional berries, and everyone has a favorite.
-Some prefer just strawberries while I liked the combination of blueberries, raspberries and strawberries.
+Some prefer just strawberries, while I liked the combination of blueberries, raspberries and strawberries.

 Can you use Frozen berries

 Frozen berries will work fine, just add them while they’re still frozen.
 You can also mix frozen and fresh.
 If berries are out of season then frozen is your best bet.

 In one batch we did blueberries on one half and strawberries on the other, and it looked like the Fourth of July.
 Pick your favorite berries, and have fun.
 I had one bag of frozen blueberries from last summer to use up before it’s time to pick for this season and they were delicious.